-Periphyton were monitored quarterly during 2001 from three sites along East Fork Poplar Creek.
+Periphyton was monitored quarterly during 2002 from three sites along East Fork Poplar Creek.
 Algal biomass and photosynthetic rates remained higher than in reference streams.
-Concentrations of various metals continued to be elevated in periphyton.
+Concentrations of various metals continued to be elevated in East Fork Poplar Creek periphyton.

-Fish communities were monitored twice in 2001 at five sites along East Fork Poplar Creek and at two reference streams.
+Fish communities were monitored in the spring and fall of 2002 at five sites along East Fork Poplar Creek and at two reference streams.
 In recent years, overall species richness and the number of pollution-sensitive fish species have increased at all sampling locations below Lake Reality (Fig. 6.10).
 However, fish communities in East Fork Poplar Creek continue to lag behind reference stream communities in these and other important metrics of community health.